 Books I've Read in 2025

-A collection of books that have shaped my thinking about game design, product strategy, psychology, and life.
+A collection of books that have shaped my thinking about product design, user psychology, and life.
 Each one has added something to how I approach my work.

 Achievement Relocked